nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 only Command Line Interface.
 If you are a fast-typist restaurant manager who prefers to use the Command Line Interface and needs to keep track of inventory items and pending deliveries, OneShelf is for you!
+<br><br>
+This User Guide document will provide a general overview of installation, existing features, coming-up features as well as summary commands.